SurroundingArt64/Fluence-NFT-Wallet/README.md

 -   Password is used to encrypt/decrypt the data and store the private key

--   The base of the fluence service was written in Rust and compiled down with Marine in wasi target to run in AVM
+-   The base of the Fluence service was written in Rust and compiled down with Marine in wasi target to run in AVM
 -   The frontend for the wallet was built with React.
 -   Aqua provides tools for building communication with Fluence Network